 Obtaining this highly-desirable skin will cost you a pretty penny, as it can only be unlocked by purchasing The Last Laugh Bundle, which will set you back just under $30.
 It also comes with Poison Ivy and Midas Rex, though, which is nice.

-The skin has since received several variations like Shadow Midas and Midas Rex, and has become so popular that rumors of a ‘Female Midas’ skin coming to the game have been doing the rounds for a while now.
+The skin has since received several variations like Shadow Midas and Midas Rex, and has become so popular that rumors of more Midas-themed skins coming to the game are always doing the rounds.

 Of course, the skin is huge and it did cause some issues with visibility when aiming, but that wasn’t enough to put off players who were waiting for the iconic Spider-Man supervillain.
 It looks epic, that’s for sure.

 The Superhero Skin is one of the most versatile in the game, giving players countless customization options to create the superhero of their dreams.
 As far as bang for your buck goes, this might be one of the best in the game.

 It’s a controversial one, though, as the skin previously faced some backlash from players for being a “pay-to-win” skin: When turned all-black, it allowed players to remain hidden in the shadows, although it’s been fixed now.